 by Leon Pantenburg

 During virtually any emergency, you will need a cooking tool that can bake, boil, fry and saute.
-And it should be able to function with a variety of heat sources, since electricity might be a variable!
+And it should be able to function with a variety of heat sources, since electricity will probably be out!

 My nomination for this wonder implement has been around for hundreds of years.
 It’s easy to find, cheap and effective.
 Get a cast iron or aluminum Dutch oven.
 This cooking tool has a proven track record, and it can use virtually any heat source.